-Most of the filming on this new project is hand held which makes for really hard work; as much as I would like to use the tripod, the style, look and feel of this programme dictates that it has to be dynamic, there isn’t a minute to spare as the presenter darts around from one place to another.
+Most of the filming on this new project is hand held which makes for really hard work.
+As much as I would like to use the tripod, the style, look and feel of this programme dictates that it has to be dynamic and there isn’t a minute to spare as the presenter darts around from one place to another.
 It can go from a close up to crash zooming out and off on a chase.
-What it all does mean is that my shoulder takes a real beating.
-It’s red and raw and my back is screaming for a session at the chiropractors.
-I mustn’t complain, it’s part and parcel of the job, although I must remember to get some sort of special padding to put on to the camera as there is a metal bit underneath which is sticking into my shoulder and it bloody hurts.

 Am really happy with the results, from the workflow down to the picture quality.

-So many things to weigh up, tape, tapeless or disc, different Mbits, variable frame rate or not, digitising requirements and above all cost of the camera as well costs of the various workflows that each camera dictates.
+So many things to weigh up, tape, tapeless or disc, different Mbits, variable frame rate or not, digitising requirements and above all cost of the camera as well costs of the various workflows.

 We decided on the 700.
-We needed something that allowed a quick and cheap workflow as well good quality pictures.
+We needed a quick and cheap work flow as well as good quality pictures.

-At the end of each shooting day we digitise all the footage onto an external hard rive, allowing us to study the days filming and story lines.
-Should we be missing anything, I'd rather notice it on the shoot rather than in the edit suite back in London!
+At the end of each shooting day we digitise all the footage onto an external hard drive and that allows us to study the days filming and story lines.
+Should we be missing any particular cut away, I'd rather notice it on the shoot rather than in the edit suite back in London!

-As well as the camera body we also bought two inbuilt radio mic receivers, a third independent radio mic, matte box and filters (an ND .9 grey grad filter and Polariser),a Teletest RX transmitter and a remote monitor.
-Lots of great gadget, but it means am also having to use two IDX V lock batteries as the camera sucks up so much juice and adding weight to an already heavy camera.
-I think it comes in at nearly 13 kilos, I must go and weigh it.
+We purchased two inbuilt radio mic receivers together with the camera body, a third independent radio mic, a matte box and filters (an ND .9 grey grad filter and Polariser), a Teletest RX transmitter and a remote monitor.
+Lots of great gadgets, but it means am also having to use two IDX V lock batteries as the camera sucks up so much juice and adding weight to an already heavy camera.
+I think it comes in at nearly 13 kilos.

 The lenses I use are the Canon HJ11 and the HJ22.